-- [2] The hearing resulted from a complaint about the conduct of the Respondent and a report under section 147G(1) of the Act from the Investigator that the complaint should be considered by the Board. - [3] The Respondent was served with a notice setting out the alleged disciplinary offences the Investigator reported should be considered by the Board.
-They were:
+- [3] The hearing resulted from a complaint about the conduct of the Respondent and a report under section 147G(1) of the Act from the Investigator2 that the complaint should be considered by the Board.
+Under section 147T of the Act, the Investigator must prosecute the matter at a Board hearing who may be represented by counsel. - [4] The Respondent was served with a notice setting out the alleged disciplinary offences the Investigator reported should be considered by the Board.